 The manufacturing industry, like any other, has its challenges and opportunities.
 For any manufacturer, the ideal way to ensure their business proliferates is to keep the impact of threats as minimal as possible.
 For this reason, manufacturing insurance is vital in protecting a manufacturer’s future.
-This post reviews the current landscape for manufacturing companies, risks associated with the industry, and solutions to mitigate those threats.
+This post reviews the current landscape for manufacturing companies, risks associated with the industry, and solutions to mitigate those threats and avoid the risk.

 Understanding the Landscape for the Manufacturing Industry